tezedge/tezos-dissector/README.md

 $ cargo run -p wireshark-epan-adapter --bin install --release
 ```

-## Install prebuilt plugin
+### Install prebuilt plugin

+The script will determine your OS and Wireshark version, and install prebuilt plugin binary.

 ```
 $ cargo run -p prebuilt --release
 ```

-It will determine your OS and Wireshark version, and install prebuilt plugin binary.

-## Build plugin in docker and install
+### Build plugin in docker and install

+This way available only on linux.
+Requires the docker engine to be running.

 ```
 $ cargo run -p prebuilt --release -- -d
 ```

-Required the docker engine to be running.

 ## Running